xDroni/LoL-Particle-Tools/README.md

 ### Auto Locating

-1. It takes the list of currently enabled particles
+1. Takes the list of active particles
-2. User selects the area with particles he wants to disable
+2. User selects the area with particles he wants to deactivate
-3. It takes the snapshot of selected area
+3. It takes the snapshot of the selected area
-4. The list of currently enabled particles is divided into 2 groups
+4. The list of currently activated particles is divided into 2 groups
-5. It disables (enables if they were disabled) all particles from the first group
+5. It deactivates all particles of the first group (activates them if they were deactivated)
-6. It takes the snapshot of selected area again and compares it to the previous one
+6. Takes another snapshot of the selected area and compares it with the previous one
-7. If there are differences in the snapshot (the particle changed its state) we can assume that it's located in the first group.
+7. If there are differences in the snapshot (the particle has changed its state) we can assume that it's located in the first group.
-   If there are no differences we know it's located in the second group
+   If there are no differences we know that it's located in the second group
 8. It repeats the division and comparison until there is only one particle left in the list

-On average, a 5v5 Summoner's Rift **replay has about 1700-2300 particles**, which means **it will take 10-11 comparisons** (~3 seconds) to locate one particle.
+On average, a 5v5 Summoner's Rift **replay has about 1700-2300 particles**, which means **it takes 10-11 divisions and comparisons** (~3 seconds) to locate one particle.

 ### Legacy Locating

 - Same as Auto Locating, but without automated comparisons.
-User needs to manually determine if particle has changed its state (~15 seconds per particle)
+User must manually determine if particle has changed its state (~15 seconds per particle)

 ### Images